 Who told Lens Flare effect is always bad for your image since it produces haze and artifacts?
 Some flares are actually good for your pictures.

 It makes the picture look more vivid and vibrant.
 It blends into the image by becoming one of the exciting elements in your image composition.

 Now, you would be thinking, how will I know whether the flare is good or bad?
 You will come to know this only through practice.

 Have a look at some of the examples given below for good lens flares

-So, next time when you are getting a lens flare in pictures, try shooting at different angles to see the varying shapes and effects of lens flare patterns in your image.
-This will help you to generate a good lens flare in your pictures.
+So, next time when you get a lens flare in pictures, try shooting at different angles to see the varying shapes and effects of lens flare patterns in your image.
+It will help you capture a good lens flare in your pictures.